open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Each one of these dimensions raises its own challenges when the team is working in a remote environment—and even more so when the team is distributed globally.

 ## Understanding the team goals
-Everyone on a team has individual tasks to complete, but the more each member understands the bigger picture—the more they know what everyone else is doing, and why—the easier it will be to shift direction if they need to, and the easier it is to ensure that the solutions they're developing are the indeed the best solutions.
+Everyone on a team has individual tasks to complete, but the more each member understands the bigger picture—the more they know what everyone else is doing, and why—the easier it will be to shift direction if they need to, and the easier it is to ensure that the solutions they're developing are the indeed the best solutions (and the more opportunities they'll find to add unanticipated value to each other's work).

 So how do team members discover others' goals?

-A team physically co-located together can derives a great deal of information through osmosis—overhearing spoken conversations, seeing what people are drawing on the whiteboard, and talking to people over a coffee or smoking break.
+A team physically co-located can derive a great deal of information through osmosis—overhearing spoken conversations, seeing what people are drawing on the whiteboard, and talking to people over a coffee or smoking break.
-They ask and answer questions, exchange valuable context, and their understanding of what the team is working on slowly emerges.
+They can ask and answer questions, exchange valuable context, and their understanding of what the team is working on slowly emerges.

 Because remote team members don't always *see* other team members doing their work, they don't receive that osmotic information, and they aren't guided by as much natural curiosity.
-So a  remote team, must consciously plan to disseminate the information that'll pique curiosity.
+So a remote team must consciously plan to disseminate the information that'll pique curiosity.

-However, being that the information isn't related directly to the work that each individual is dealing with, they may feel that it is irrelevant information.
+However, since this kind of osmotic information isn't always directly related to the work that each person on a remote team is dealing with, certain members might feel it's irrelevant—and filter it out.
-This has to be regularly reinforced, including tying each person's specific work to the team's goals and objectives.
+So teams need to deliberately reinforce osmotic information flows and constantly ensure that it's tying each person's specific work to the team's goals and objectives.
-During meetings it is important to ask everyone who is giving a status to also relate to their work in terms of the larger objectives.
+During meetings, for example, it's important to ask everyone providing a status to also relate to their work in terms of the team's broader objectives.
-This will help focus everyone on what the real mission is and not to get bogged down on the details of their specific tasks.
+This will help *everyone* focus on the team's joint mission, and not get bogged down on the details of their specific tasks.

 ## Relating to your teammates on a personal level
-Teams are comprised of individuals, each with their own strengths and weaknesses, even when they all can answer to the same job description.
+Teams are comprised of individuals, each with their own strengths and weaknesses, even when they can all identify with the same job description.
+Remote teams—all teams, really—are successful when they draw out their members' strengths while minimizing weaknesses.
-This allows the team to utilize each individual for the aspects that they can best contribute.
+In this way, every team can tap individuals for the aspects of the work to which they can best contribute.
-One person may be better at external communication, another at learning new things quickly and a third at graphic arts.
+One person may be better at external communication, another at learning new things quickly, and a third at graphic arts.
-These attributes are often not advertised, but learned during personal interaction, such as coffee/smoking breaks, eating lunch together or going to the bar after work.
+These attributes might not be readily observable, but rather learned during personal interactions, such as coffee/smoking breaks, eating lunch together, or going to the bar after work.

-In a remote environment, people are often given tasks appropriate to their professional profile, but not necessarily based on their personal ability.
+In distributed organizations, people are often assigned tasks appropriate to their professional profiles—not necessarily based on their personal abilities.
 As a member of a team, you often have to trust your teammates and understand what they mean when they say something.
 For example, if someone says "I'll have it done by tomorrow", that can mean a lot of different things, from a practical perspective.
 Some people will actually have it done on time, and if you ask them about it beforehand, they will consider that annoying.